Skip to main content

 How can redirect time be measured in real user data?

-For privacy reasons, browsers APIs often restrict what performance information is reported.
-This applies especially when making cross origin requests.
+For privacy reasons, browser APIs often restrict what performance information is reported.
+This applies especially when making cross-origin requests.

 When a RUM tool reports a redirect time, this means a same-origin redirect occurred.
 For example, a website might redirect from example.com/hello to example.com/home.